Ronaldo Munck

-Ronaldo Munck is an Argentine sociologist who has worked on the political sociology and globalisation of Latin America and Ireland.
+Ronaldo Munck is an Argentine sociologist, living in Ireland since 1976,who has worked on the political sociology and globalisation of labour and Latin America.

 Biography

 Ronaldo Munck was born and educated in Argentina.
 He completed his PhD in political sociology at the University of Essex in 1976 under the supervision of Ernesto Laclau.

-He was Senior Lecturer in Sociology, University of Ulster (1984-1988), Reader in Sociology, University of Ulster (1988-1994), Professor of Sociology and Head of department, University of Durban (1994-1996), Professor of Political Sociology, University of Liverpool and Director, Globalisation and Social Exclusion Unit (1996-2004), and Head of Civic Engagement, President's Office, Dublin City University (2004 to date).
+He was Senior Lecturer in Sociology, University of Ulster (1984-1988), Reader in Sociology, University of Ulster (1988-1994), Professor of Sociology and Head of department, University of Durban (1994-1996), Professor of Political Sociology, University of Liverpool and Director, Globalisation and Social Exclusion Unit (1996-2004), and Head of Civic Engagement, President's Office, Dublin City University (2004 to 2024).

-Academic research
+Academic career

-In 2018, his book Rethinking Global Labour: After Neoliberalism was published by Agenda Publishing.
+Munck began his academic career as an assistant lecturer in sociology at the University of Essex (1975–1976).
+He subsequently joined the University of Ulster in 1977, where he served as lecturer, senior lecturer, and later reader in sociology.

+From 1994 to 1996 he was Professor of Sociology and Head of Department at the University of Durban-Westville in South Africa during the country's democratic transition.

+In 1996 he was appointed Professor of Political Sociology at the University of Liverpool, where he founded and directed the Globalisation and Social Exclusion Unit.

+In 2004 Munck joined Dublin City University (DCU), where he became the founding Head of Civic Engagement in the President's Office.
+He later served as Director of the Centre for Engaged Research and Professor of Sociology (2021–2023).
+He is Professor Emeritus of Sociology and Civic Engagement at DCU.

+He has also held visiting and honorary appointments at institutions including University of Buenos Aires, University of Girona, St. Mary's University, Nova Scotia, University of Liverpool, University of Würzburg-Schweinfurt and Universidad Técnica Particular de Loja.

+Research and intellectual contributions

+Munck's research has developed across several interconnected fields, spanning labour studies, globalization, development theory, migration, Latin American studies, and civic engagement.
+Across these areas, his work has consistently sought to connect political economy with social transformation, often drawing on Marxist, Gramscian, and Polanyian traditions while foregrounding perspectives from the Global South.